-Contrasts the cross-cultural phenomena of religion, witchcraft and magical behavior in society from an anthropological perspective, including the role of religion in healing and curing, social control, politics, economics, family, and cultural change.
+Explores the cross-cultural phenomena of religion, witchcraft and magical behavior from an anthropological perspective and how it can affect social controls, cultural change, and healing practices.
+Topics include mythology, rituals, altered states of consciousness, the soul, religious specialists and modern religious movements.